thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 (AERONET) (Giles et al. 2019; Buis et al. 1998).
-From the observations in the period 2003 -- 2023 we calculated the monthly climatological means and standard deviation ($\sigma$) for the aerosol optical depth (AOD) at $500\,\text{nm}$ and the equivalent height of the water column (WC).
+From the observations in the period 2003 -- 2023 we calculated the monthly climatological means and standard deviation ($\sigma$) for the aerosol optical depth (AOD) at $500nm$ and the equivalent height of the water column (WC).
 The monthly climatological values of AOD and WC, as well as combinations with additional offsets of $\pm 1\sigma$ and $\pm 2\sigma$, were used as inputs to the RTM in the construction of the LUT.

 For each measurement of the dataset, we calculated from the LUT a
-$\text{GHI}_{\text{ref}}$ value for the respective season and SZA (by linear interpolation), and for the climatological values of AOD and WC of the respective month.
-The same procedure was followed for the estimation of the $\text{GHI}_{\text{ref}}$ for all combinations of the AOD and WC with the above-mentioned standard deviation offsets.
-Finally, each $\text{GHI}_{\text{ref}}$ value was adjusted to the actual Sun-Earth distance derived by the Astropy software library (Astropy Collaboration et al. 2022).
+${GHI}_{ref}$ value for the respective season and SZA (by linear interpolation), and for the climatological values of AOD and WC of the respective month.
+The same procedure was followed for the estimation of the ${GHI}_{ref}$ for all combinations of the AOD and WC with the above-mentioned standard deviation offsets.
+Finally, each ${GHI}_{ref}$ value was adjusted to the actual Sun-Earth distance derived by the Astropy software library (Astropy Collaboration et al. 2022).

 ### 2.3.2 Long-term change of cloud-free irradiance

-The cloud-free reference values discussed above are based on the climatological AOD and WC; hence they cannot describe accurately the long-term variation of $\text{GHI}_{\text{ref}}$ due to long-term changes in the two atmospheric constituents, mainly AOD.
-As reported by Natsis, Bais, and Meleti (2023), there is a long-term brightening effect in the GHI data of Thessaloniki for the period 1993 -- 2023, which for cloud-free data was attributed to long-term changes in aerosol effects.
-Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using simulations with the RTM to account for the long-term variations of the AOD.
-As AERONET data start only in 2003, we used for the period 1994 -- 2005 estimates of changes in AOD at
+The cloud-free reference values discussed above are based on the climatological AOD and WC; hence they cannot describe accurately the long-term variation of ${GHI}_{ref}$ due to long-term changes in the two atmospheric constituents, mainly AOD.
+As reported by Natsis, Bais, and Meleti (2023), there is a long-term brightening effect in the GHI data of Thessaloniki for the period 1994 -- 2023, which for cloud-free data was attributed to long-term changes in aerosol effects.
+Therefore, an adjustment of the ${GHI}_{ref}$ during the period of study was made using RTM simulations to account for the long-term variations of the AOD.
+High quality AOD data with a Cimel sun-photometer (part of AERONET) at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997- 2017.
+These data are taken sporadically during each day and are less dense compared to the AERONET data.
+By comparing monthly AOD data at 340 nm of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record. data with Brewer data.
+Using the monthly time series of AOD at 340 nm, as well as monthly climatological values of the Angstrom exponent and constant WC of $$ derived from the Cimel record, we simulated with the RTM the cloud-free GHI at SZA of
-$340\,\text{nm}$ derived from a collocated Brewer spectrophotometer (Kazadzis et al. 2007) to calculate the trend in
-$\text{GHI}_{\text{ref}}$ due to aerosols during this period.

-According to Kazadzis et al. (2007), in the period 1997 -- 2005 the mean AOD at $340\,\text{nm}$ is $0.4$ with a change of $- 3.8 \pm 0.93\,\%$
+${}^{}$for each month in the period 1197-2023.
+The SZA of ${}^{}$ was chosen as representative of all days in the year to get a rough estimate of the annually averaged change in cloud-free GHI.
+A second-degree polynomial fit was applied on the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols. $$${}_{}$ According to Kazadzis et al. (2007), in the period 1997 -- 2005 the mean AOD at
-per year, corresponding to a change of $0.0153$ per year.
-Using an Ångström coefficient $\alpha = 1.6$, this translates to a change in the Ångström coefficient $\beta$ of $0.00272$ per year (or $\beta = 0.084$ in 1997 and $\beta = 0.059$ in 2005).
-Simulations with uvspec for the above Ångström coefficients, assuming constant WC of $15.6\,\text{mm}$ taken from the Cimel, and for a SZA of $55^{\circ}$ reveal a change of
-$+ 0.21\,\%$ per year in $\text{GHI}_{\text{ref}}$.
-The SZA of
-$55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in cloud-free irradiance.
-For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean cloud-free irradiance, and finally the change of $+ 0.14\,\%$ per year.
-We applied these two long-term changes (see Figure) to the climatological $\text{GHI}_{\text{ref}}$, to create a more realistic representation of the cloud-free irradiance for the whole period of study.
-The rate of changes in the two subperiods are different, but reasonable, since the effect of the enforced air pollution abatement measures in the area in the 1990s had greater effects in the first years of application.
+$$$$$$$$$$$$$$$$$$$$${}^{}$$$${}_{}$${}^{}$$$Finally, we applied these long-term changes (see Figure 2) to the climatological ${GHI}_{ref}$, to create a more realistic representation of the cloud-free irradiance for the entire period of study.
+For the period 1994-1996 where no AOD data are available, we assumed that the changes in GHI follow the same polynomial fit.
+From Figure 2 it appears that the adjustment of GHI~ref~ for the long-term changes in AOD is relatively small, up to 1.5%.

-![Figure 2.2: Simulated long-term change in cloud-free irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1994 -- 2023.](media/rId29.png){width="5.833333333333333in" height="3.6591983814523186in"}
+![Figure 2.1: Simulated long-term change in clear sky irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1993 -- 2023.](media/image1.png){width="5.833333333333333in" height="3.6638888888888888in"}

-Figure 2.2: Simulated long-term change in cloud-free irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1994 -- 2023.
+*Figure 2.1: Simulated long-term change in cloud-free irradiance relative to the climatological values due to changes in AOD in Thessaloniki for the period 1994 -- 2023.*

 ## 2.4 Criteria for the identification of CE events